Wang-Lin-boop/GeminiMol/README.md

 * 2023-12, our paper has been uploaded to BioRxiv, you can find it [here](https://www.biorxiv.org/content/10.1101/2023.12.14.571629).
 * 2024-01, we have released `PharmProfiler.py`, which facilitates virtual screening and target identification.
+* 2024-03, we have released `PropPredictor.py`, which facilitates the deployment and repurposing of QSAR and ADMET prediction models.

 ## 📕 Installation